 When I went on birth control, my PMS actually got better.
 I had occasional cramps but that was it.
 Then once I started having children, my PMS came back with a vengeance.
 But this time I had mood swings and irritability in addition to cramps and dizziness.

 I remember just three years ago my premenstrual cramps were so bad I was taking pain relievers around the clock but to no avail.
 I asked my doctor if there were supplements or dietary changes I could make to end my misery, but all she did was prescribe me birth control pills again.
-No one, not even my doctor, thought there was a more holistic solution to get rid of PMS naturally.
+No one, not even my doctor, thought there was a more natural solution to get rid of PMS naturally.

 Does this sound like your PMS story?
 Keep reading to learn about natural PMS remedies.